telekom-mms/sectpmctl/README.md

 Boot again.
 Another option is maybe to buy a very old graphics card or a CPU with integrated graphics to recover.
 On laptops, it is not possible to switch to another graphic card for booting and the brick could be final, immutable, and can maybe never be recovered.

-The sbctl project has a FAQ for the Microsoft keys: https://github.com/Foxboron/sbctl/wiki/FAQ#option-rom
+The sbctl project has a [FAQ](https://github.com/Foxboron/sbctl/wiki/FAQ#option-rom) for the Microsoft keys.

 This option will only work when you enter the Clear Mode in the Secure Boot BIOS settings, that is when the complete Secure Boot database is empty.
 If you enter the Setup Mode (only the PK key is cleared instead of the complete Secure Boot database) this option won't work.